compchem-cybertraining/Libra_Summer_School_2024/index.md

 ### Who can apply

-This winter school is primarily for graduate students working in computational modeling of excited states and nonadiabatic dynamics, both in abstract and atomistic applications/problems.
-Senior undergraduate students with relevant experience and training are also welcome.
+This summer school is primarily for graduate students/postdocs/researchers working in computational modeling of excited states and nonadiabatic dynamics, either abstract or atomistic applications/problems.
+Exceptional senior undergraduate students with relevant experience and training may be considered.

-The school aims to help researchers/students working either in methodology development for nonadiabatic or quantum-classical dynamics and in applied studies of various types of solar energy materials (photovoltaics, photocatalytics, etc.).

-Postdocs and researchers wishing to acquire practical experience with new simulation tools and expand their knowledge in the areas of excited states and nonadiabatic dynamics are also welcome to participate.
+Due to the limited number of slots, only one participant per research group is allowed.

 There is no restriction for the international applicants to participate, but keep in mind that the international travel expenses may not be covered in full.